Sunny (dog)

-Sunny (born June 11, 2012) is a pet dog of the Obama family, the 44th presidential family of the United States.
-Sunny is a female Portuguese Water Dog who was a First Dog of the United States along with Bo.
+Sunny (June 11, 2012 – September 15, 2026) was a pet dog of the family of Barack Obama, the 44th presidential family of the United States.
+Sunny was a female Portuguese Water Dog who was a First Dog of the United States along with Bo.
 Sunny was introduced via First Lady Michelle Obama's Twitter account on August 19, 2013.

+On September 16, 2026, it was announced by Barack and Michelle Obama on various social media platforms that Sunny had died the previous day.
+She was 14.

 Breeding and original owners

-Sunny is a purebred Portuguese Water Dog and was selected from a breeder in the Great Lakes area.
+Sunny was a purebred Portuguese Water Dog and was selected from a breeder in the Great Lakes area.

 Media response

-Although Sunny was purchased from a breeder, president of The Humane Society of the United States, Wayne Pacelle, wrote on a blog post, "As we always say in such circumstances, we hope the Obamas considered adoption or rescue as the first choice in obtaining a pet."
+Although Sunny was purchased from a breeder, president of the Humane Society of the United States Wayne Pacelle wrote on a blog post, "As we always say in such circumstances, we hope the Obamas considered adoption or rescue as the first choice in obtaining a pet."
 He further went on to thank the Obama family for making a contribution to the Humane Society in Sunny's name, and helping reduce the suffering of dogs, although he would like the policies to finally become law.

 Incidents

-There have been minor incidents involving Sunny.
+There were minor incidents involving Sunny.
 In 2013, at an arts and crafts event for military families, Sunny knocked over a 2-year-old girl while in front of Michelle Obama.
 However, the child was unharmed.
 Sunny was not aggressive towards the child, licking her face.
 In January 2017, Sunny reportedly bit a White House visitor on the face, leaving a cut under the visitor's eye, which required stitches.
 The visitor, who was a teen friend of Malia, was treated by the president's physician, Dr. Ronny Jackson.